CeciliaSG/pp5_hotel_e-commerce/README.md

 ### Features Left to Implement

-- The Admin panel needs to be developed and made better. it works but it is not ideal for adding treatments7service, dates and times.
+- The Admin panel needs to be developed and made better.
+It works but it is not ideal for adding treatments/service, dates and times.
-- Employed users should be able to adminstrate the treatments etc from the front end.
+- Also employees/users should be able to adminstrate the treatments etc. from the front end.
-- Customers hould be able to choose a therapist when booking.
+- Customers should also be able to choose a therapist when booking.
 - The prices section should be developed.

 <br>